 Some plugs are polarized, meaning it matters which prong goes in which hole, and some aren’t.
 If a device requires a polarized plug, one prong will be slightly longer than the other so that the plug cannot go in the wrong way.

-There are quite a few specifications for NEMA connectors but the type 1 and type 5 are the most common.
+As you can see, there are quite a few specifications for NEMA connectors but the type 1 and type 5 are the most common.
 Washing machines and other appliances will use other NEMA connectors as well.

-No matter what though, if you have a NEMA 5-15 outlet, which is the standard here in the US, you’ll find that you can plug anything in that you want.
+No matter what though, if you have a NEMA 5-15 outlet, which is the standard here in the US, you’ll find that you can plug practically anything in that you want.
 It’s nice to know that some standards don’t change.
 Imagine having to buy a new plug for every device you have!